davidchchang/davidchchang.github.io/_posts/2017-11-19-installing-tinyfugue-on-high-sierra.md

 After upgrading to Mac OS X High Sierra, my compiled TinyFugue stopped working.
 Referring once again to [Ron Dippold](http://sizer99.com/tf/)'s excellent resource on TinyFugue scripting, I found the link to the pre-compiled binaries was broken.

-While trying to run `make`, the build failed, with errors about incompatible architectures:
+Following Ron's instructions, I was able to get as far as the `make` command before the build failed, with errors about incompatible architectures:
 ```
 Undefined symbols for architecture x86_64:
   "_pcre_info", referenced from: